cstuller/iu-library-hr-project/README.md

 This is the code for the nearly complete project for IU Libraries HR.
 Basic Functionality is in place, all that is missing is archival features.

+This code is written in PHP with the Rivet framework.
+With the restrictions put in place by WebServe, I was unable to use a PHP framework such as Laravel for this project, nor was I able to build it up with Django.

 Setting up the Database:

 Run the SQL statements in these files, in the SQL folder in this order: